Automated Security Response through Online Learning with Adaptive Conjectures: Experimental Evaluation of [alg:online_rollout] col

-\textbf{Comparison with baselines.} The convergence times of our method (Alg. \ref{alg:online_rollout}) and those used in prior work are listed in Table \ref{tab:convergence_comparison}.
-While we observe that our method converges faster than the baselines, a direct comparison is not feasible for two reasons.
-First, the baselines do not consider the same solution concept as us, i.e., the Berk-Nash equilibrium (Def. \ref{def:berk_nash}).
+\textbf{Comparison with state-of-the-art methods.} The convergence times of \hyperref[alg:online_rollout]{\textsc{col}} and methods used in prior work are listed in \tableref{tab:convergence_comparison}.
+While we observe that \hyperref[alg:online_rollout]{\textsc{col}} converges faster than the baselines, a direct comparison is not feasible for two reasons.
+First, the baselines do not consider the same solution concept as us, i.e., the \hyperref[def:berk_nash]{Berk-Nash equilibrium} (\defref{def:berk_nash}).
 Second, the baselines make different assumptions about the computational capacity and information available to the players.
 For example, fictitious play \cite{brown_fictious_play}, which is a popular method among prior work, assumes that players a) have correctly specified models and b) have unlimited computational capacity.
-Similarly, popular reinforcement learning methods, such as \ppo \cite[Alg.
+Similarly, reinforcement learning methods like \ppo \cite[Alg.
 1]{ppo} and \nfsp \cite[Alg.
-9]{heinrich_thesis}, are designed for offline rather than online learning.
+9]{heinrich_thesis} are designed for offline rather than online learning.